 Summarising

 A summary is an overview of the main ideas, concepts, or facts of a text.
 The main idea is given, but details and examples are left out.
-Summarising is a useful skill for making notes from readings and in lectures, writing an abstract/synopsis and for incorporating material into assignments or literature reviews.

 When do I summarise?